microsoft/fast/specs/avatar.md

 ### Use Cases

-A common use case would be to display an image or text (usually initials) of a user or an object.
+A common use case would be to display an image or text (usually initials) of a user or an object, such as in a user profile.

 ### Features
-- Image slot: Able to slot in an avatar image
+- A URL for an image can be passed to the component to be displayed in the coin
+  - When no image is provided, the initials of the provided name will be displayed in the coin
 - Badge slot: Able to slot in a badge component
-- `size`, a numeric value that determines the size of the avatar
-- `shape`, a circle or square shape can be chosen
+- `shape`, a circle or square shape can be chosen.
+Any border radius for square shaped coins should be determined by the users design system values or stylesheet
 - `color`, a hexadecimal color can be provided to determine the coin background color
-- If no image is provided, the initials of the provided name will be displayed
+- When a `link` is provided an `aria-link` attribute is added

 ### Prior Art/Examples